High-resolution cryoEM structure determination of soluble proteins after soft-landing electrospray ion beam deposition: RESULTS

+Ice grown at 93\,K (Fig.\,\ref{fig_ice}b) reduces particle contrast and produces rounded features of $\sim$30\,nm diameter surrounded by bright, narrow edges (g, 5--50\,nm), with proteins embedded in the ice columns.
+Dark spots (f) are 10\,nm gold fiducials added for tomogram reconstruction.
+The power spectrum confirms the ice is amorphous (no diffraction features).
+Tomography (Fig.\,\ref{fig_ice}e) reveals the ice grows as nanostructured columns above the proteins with rounded tops, separated by thin, crevasse-like voids consistent with self-shadowed growth.\cite{AD1977}

+Ice grown at 115\,K (Fig.\,\ref{fig_ice}c) yields the ice film of desired properties: $\beta$-Galactosidase particles are clearly resolved at moderate contrast, with no crystalline features apart from a single transfer-contamination crystal (t).
+The ice layer is vitreous, $\sim$20\,nm thick, and homogeneous as confirmed by cryoET (Fig.\,\ref{fig_ice}f).

-At 123 K, the ice grown is polycrystalline (Figure \ref{fig_ice}d).
-This is evidenced by the patches of bright and dark areas (Figure \ref{fig_ice}di) and reflections (Figure \ref{fig_ice}dii) in some regions of the micrograph.
-The power spectrum clearly shows many diffraction peaks, corresponding to the crystalline domains in the micrograph.
-Particles are visible, but many are obscured by crystal domains, reducing collection efficiency.
+Ice grown above 120\,K (Fig.\,\ref{fig_ice}d) is polycrystalline, identifiable by bright and dark patches (p) and Moiré fringes (m).\cite{JD1988, YC2015, ML2024, HS2023} The power spectrum shows diffraction peaks consistent with cubic crystalline domains.
+Protein particles are visible but largely obscured by the polycrystalline ice.

-For single particle analysis (SPA), the sample with flat, vitreous ice is ideal.
-It has high, consistent particle density, and the lack of undesired high-contrast features--coupled with good contrast between the particle and the background--makes particle picking and alignment easier.
-While particle contrast is not as high as in ice-free samples, resulting 3D reconstructions are free from high-density shells on the surface of the protein.
-With precise control over the pressure of water vapour, stage temperature, growth time, and sample transfer to liquid nitrogen, samples can now be generated with consistently optimal ice embedding.
+Of the four conditions, only 115\,K ice yields samples suitable for single-particle analysis: nanostructured 93\,K ice and polycrystalline $> 120\,K$ ice both introduce contrast features that obscure the proteins or hamper alignment, while ice-free samples lack the surface-shell-removing effect of vitreous embedding.\cite{TE2024}

+Precise control of stage temperature, water partial pressure, and growth time, combined with the optimised transfer into liquid nitrogen, yields consistent vitreous embedding suitable for high-resolution cryoEM.